top of page

 Who can attend Celebrate & Create events?

-Everyone is welcome to attend and participate in Celebrate & Create events but especially, children and parents.
+Children are welcome to attend and participate in Celebrate & Create events with their guardian(s).

 How do I register for Celebrate & Create events?